yjlim-larr/Reinforcement_learning/Policy_gradient/TRPO/README.md

 For caculating expected discounted rewards, it uses sampling method for estimating.
 For exploration, it uses behavior policy to use importance sampling.
 It replaces advantage function with approximated Q function, and presents expectation form.
 So the practical form is
 <p align="center"> <img src="./img/practical.png" alt="MLE" width="70%" height="70%"/> </p>

+5.1 Single path, 5.2 Vine are estimation procedure for estimation Q function.